DIRACGrid/DIRAC/docs/source/DeveloperGuide/OAuth2Authorization/index.rst

 An OAuth 2.0 flow has the following `roles <https://datatracker.ietf.org/doc/html/rfc6749#section-1.1>`:

  - **Resource Owner** - Entity that can grant access to a protected resource.
 In the context of DIRAC, these are DIRAC users.
  - **Resource Server** - Server hosting the protected resources.
 In the context of DIRAC, this is DIRAC backend components like a DIRAC services.
  - **Client** - Application requesting access to a protected resource on behalf of the *Resource Owner*.
 In the context of DIRAC, these are DIRAC client installations.
  - **Authorization Server** - Server that authenticates the *Resource Owner* and issues access tokens after getting proper authorization.
-In the context of DIRAC, this is DIRAC Authorisation Server.
+In the context of DIRAC, this is DIRAC Authorization Server.

 OAuth 2.0 defines flows to get an access token, called `grant types <https://datatracker.ietf.org/doc/html/rfc6749#section-1.3>`.
 We use the following flows: